Asthma Treatment For Children

 20% of all children have asthma at some point during their childhood up to 16 years of age and although the word asthma carries a lot of ‘baggage’ attached to it striking terror into the hearts of parents, in reality the huge majority of asthmatics are mild and easy to treat and personally if that was their only health issue in their lives I would say ‘great’ in comparison to other choices such as diabetes for example.
 It is very unusual to occur before the age of 3 years and typically occurs after age 4 years presenting with recurrent multi-trigger wheezing (a sighing or whistling breathing out sound) or coughing or a combination of the two.
 There are 4 main triggers: viral infections, exercise, emotion (crying, laughing etc) and specific responses most commonly to cats and cigarette smoke so asthmatics will have symptoms to more than one of these four triggers.

-There is an increased risk of asthma in children whose parents smoke especially the mother, in those with a close positive family history of asthma, where traffic pollution is severe although this effect is not high, and in those with severe atopic disease such as problematic eczema or multiple food allergies remembering that 50% of all infants have a diagnosis of eczema to some degree in their first year of life.
+There is an increased risk of asthma in children whose parents smoke especially the mother, in those with a close positive family history of asthma, where traffic pollution is severe although this effect is not great, and in those with severe atopic disease such as problematic eczema or multiple food allergies remembering that 50% of all infants have a diagnosis of eczema to some degree in their first year of life.
 Nevertheless most asthmatics do not have eczema or food allergies!

 There are no specific blood tests that diagnose asthma, it is diagnosed on careful history taking, examination and measuring lung function in those over 6 years of age with a spirometer.
 This is asking the child to blow for as hard and as long as they can into a machine to measure flow and volume.
 This is different from a peak flow meter found in many GP surgeries.